UAE frees American jailed for YouTube parody video

-DUBAI A U.S. citizen who spent nine months in jail in the United Arab Emirates for posting a parody video on YouTube, was released and returned home to the United States on Thursday.
+DUBAI An American citizen was released from jail in the United Arab Emirates on Thursday after serving nine months in prison for posting a parody video on YouTube, his family said.

-Shezanne Cassim, 29, was sentenced to a year in prison in the Gulf Arab state last month on cybercrime charges over a 20-minute "mockumentary" video that poked fun at young Emirati men who imitate U.S. hip-hop culture.
+Shezanne Cassim, 29, was sentenced to a year in prison last month over a 20-minute "mockumentary" video which poked fun at young Emirati men who imitate U.S. hip-hop culture.

-Cassim had been detained since April and his family said in a statement that he had been released "according to a customary practice that equates nine months of imprisonment to a one-year sentence."

-Cassim, who is from Minnesota, told a news conference after he arrived at Minneapolis-St. Paul International Airport on Thursday that he had broken no laws.

 A spokeswoman for the U.S. State Department welcomed Cassim's release.